 In order to begin using your iPhone, you have to activate it.
-The activation process is different depending on what model of the iPhone you have and what version of the operating system you're running.
-If you're using an original iPhone or iPhone 3G, the activation process is based around a combination in-store and iTunes-centric activation.
+For the first two iPhone models--the original iPhone or iPhone 3G--the activation process is based around a combination in-store and iTunes-centric activation.
 This article does not cover that, since those models are no longer being sold.

 OK, with that out of the way, let's get started activating your iPhone!